Symplectic Excision and Distance Rigidity: Proofs

+where $B_{r}(\cdot)$ denotes the closed $g_J$-ball of radius $r$ about a~subset and $\lceil\cdot\rceil$ is the ceiling function. \end{lm} \begin{proof} See \cite[Proposition 4.4.1]{Sikorav}. \end{proof} This confinement estimate is concerned with the large scale.
+Namely, it contains no information about curves with energy much smaller than $cr_0^2$ other than that the diameter is $\leq r_0$.
+In some cases, e.g., in the proof of Proposition~\ref{prop:starshape-hypersurface}, we need an estimate for the small scale.
+This is taken care of by the following lemma. \begin{lm}[improved confinement] In the setting of Lemma~{\rm\ref{lem:sikorav}}, with the same $r_0$ and $c$, and letting $C := 1/c$, one has

-\end{lm} \begin{proof} The argument is the same as for Sikorav's lemma.
-Both rely on a monotonicity inequality: if a $J$-holomorphic curve meets a ball of radius $r\le r_0$, then the energy in that ball is at least $c r^2$ for a universal constant $c>0$.
+\end{lm} \begin{proof} The argument relies on the same monotonicity inequality used for Sikorav's lemma: if a~$J$-holomorphic curve meets the center of a~ball of radius $r\le r_0$ and the boundary of the $J$-holomorphic curve does not meet the interior of the ball, then the energy in that ball is at least $c r^2$.